sinduinnz/Assurity---API-Automated-Testing-using-Rest-Assured/README.md

              d)  Add JSON Path Depedency in pom.xml file (https://mvnrepository.com/artifact/io.rest-assured/json-path)

-B) As the Maven Project is created,create a new Java Package "TestCase" under src/test/java.
+B) As the Maven Project is created,create a new Java Package "apitest" under src/test/java.

-c) Create a new Java Class "AssurityAPI" under Package "TestCase".
+c) Create a new Java Class "APITEST" under Package "apitest".

 d) In the Java class created above ,REST API End to End Test can be written as mentioned in the attached file.